ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 As part of this effort, some other changes were introduced that apply to both regular and Focus mode:

-- In Content item details view, tabs have been reordered by their relevance
+- In content item details view, tabs have been reordered by their relevance
-- **Authors** and **Sub-items** are now separate tabs in Content item details view
+- **Authors** and **Sub-items** are now separate tabs in content item details view
 - Former **Details** tab is now called **Technical details** and changed its position
-- Preview is available in many new places, such as the **View** tab in Content item details view, or as miniatures when you hover over the Content Tree
+- Preview is available in many new places, such as the **View** tab in content item details view, or as miniatures when you hover over the Content Tree
 - `ibexa_is_focus_mode_on` and `ibexa_is_focus_mode_off` Twig helpers have been introduced, which check whether focus mode is enabled or not.

 ![Sub-items tab](img/4.6_sub_items_tab.png "Sub-items tab")

 #### Ability to change site context

-With a drop-down list added to the top bar, which changes the site context, editors can choose that the Content Tree shows only those Content items that belong to the selected website.
+With a drop-down list added to the top bar, which changes the site context, editors can choose that the Content Tree shows only those content items that belong to the selected website.
-And if Content items belong to multiple websites but use different designs or languages depending on the SiteAccess settings, their previews also change.
+And if content items belong to multiple websites but use different designs or languages depending on the SiteAccess settings, their previews also change.

 As part of this effort, the name of the "Sites" area of the main menu has changed to "Site management".